DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 Claudiu demands that the players rescue his family—and, more quietly, asks that they take him with them when they do.
 “I ran away once," he says fiercely.
 “I can’t run away again."
 (If pressed, Claudiu reluctantly admits that he hasn’t been officially inducted into the Keepers of the Feather, that he’s only fifteen years old, and that although his father Dag has been training him in the use of a shortsword and crossbow, he’s yet to master either.)

-***Urwin’s Return.*** Urwin returns within an hour of the players’ arrival, entering through the small southern window in <span class="citation">N2q.
-Secret Attic (p.
-103)</span> in raven form, then assuming human form and descending through <span class="citation">N2p.
-Master Bedroom (p.
-103)</span> to <span class="citation">N2c.
-Taproom (p.
+***Urwin’s Return.*** Urwin returns within an hour of the players’ arrival, entering through the small southern window in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N2qSecretAttic">N2q.
+Secret Attic</a> (p.
+103)</span> in raven form, then assuming human form and descending through <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N2pMasterBedroom">N2p.
+Master Bedroom</a> (p.
+103)</span> to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N2cTaproom">N2c.
+Taproom</a> (p.
 100)</span>.

 Urwin is grimly pleased to see the players, but clearly frustrated.
 He can share the following information if asked:

 * None of his ravens have been able to catch a glimpse of Berez, which has been swallowed up by an enormous hedge-like structure of vines and thorns hundreds of feet in height.
 * Dozens of swarms of bats have taken up residence in Arasek Stockyard, swarming out every night to fill the streets of Vallaki, with many hanging from roofs or eavesdropping through windows.
 The bats, which often visit Wachterhaus, are hostile to ravens, forcing Urwin’s raven spies to skirt the town’s walls instead of passing through.
-(If asked, Urwin can share that the bats appear to sleep in the warehouse to the immediate left of <span class="citation">N6.
-Coffin Maker’s Shop (p.
+(If asked, Urwin can share that the bats appear to sleep in the warehouse to the immediate left of <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N6CoffinMakersShop">N6.
+Coffin Maker’s Shop</a> (p.
 116)</span>.)
 * However, last night, one of Urwin’s flocks caught a glimpse of a strange, cloaked individual exiting Wachterhaus from the rear entrance, then vanishing into the town’s alleyways.
 This individual didn’t match any known descriptions of the Wachter family or its servants, and Urwin isn’t certain who it could be.
 (Due to the bats’ presence, the ravens weren’t able to see whether the cloaked figure ever returned.)

 Urwin is upset at his family’s capture by Baba Lysaga, and frustrated with himself for his inability to help them from Vallaki.
 “A spymaster with no spies," he growls quietly.
 “I’m useless to them here—but what more can I do?"